xinhe-lab/lab-wiki/public/shared_computing/rcc_directories.md

 This is a list of directories in `/project2/xinhe` on rcc.
 Please claim your directories and add a description of what they are.
-Unowned direcotires or directories belonging to long departed members that are not transferred will be deleted.
+Unowned directories or directories belonging to long departed members that are not transferred will be deleted.

 | directory/file         | owner        | contact | description |
 |------------------------|--------------|------------|-------------|